 paper at the same time and see how much each company will profit given

-your two strategy choices.
+your strategy choices.
 Discuss which company won / profited and why each

 company chose the strategy they did.
 Did non-price information factor into your decision?
+If so, what types of non-price information did you consider?
 Do you notice any patterns or

 necessary assumptions in your strategy?
 How does cooperation and

 competition play into this activity?
-Can you place the 4 profit scenarios in a decision matrix?
+Can you place the 4 profit scenarios in a decision matrix (Hint -- think quadrants)?
 Can you relate your outcome to any

-economic principles you know?
-What is the bottom line statement that this case teaches us about price and competition in a market?
+economic principles you know about?
+What is the bottom line statement that this case teaches us about price competition, self-interest, profit motive or individual behaviour in a market?

-3. Large Group Debrief -- making links to price competition, self-interest & free markets -- the prisoners' dilemma.
+3. Large Group Debrief -- making links to economic principles, assumptions, and the social sciences discipline.

 ♦ The simulation can be described as a competitive approach to the condition of scarcity where self-interest went unchecked.